ArminJo/ServoEasing/README.md

 | `PRINT_FOR_SERIAL_PLOTTER` | disabled | ServoEasing.h | Generate serial output for Arduino Plotter. |
 | `USE_LEIGHTWEIGHT_SERVO_LIB` | disabled | ServoEasing.h | Makes the servo pulse generating immune to other libraries blocking interrupts for a longer time like SoftwareSerial, Adafruit_NeoPixel and DmxSimple.
 See below.
 Saves up to 742 bytes FLASH and 42 bytes RAM. |

-# Modifying library properties
+# Modifying compile options
-### Modifying library properties with Arduino IDE
+### Modifying compile options with Arduino IDE
 First use *Sketch/Show Sketch Folder (Ctrl+K)*.<br/>
 If you did not yet stored the example as your own sketch, then you are instantly in the right library folder.<br/>
 Otherwise you have to navigate to the parallel `libraries` folder and select the library you want to access.<br/>
 In both cases the library files itself are located in the `src` directory.<br/>

-### Modifying library properties with Sloeber IDE
+### Modifying compile options with Sloeber IDE
 If you are using Sloeber as your IDE, you can easily define global symbols with *Properties/Arduino/CompileOptions*.<br/>
 ![Sloeber settings](https://github.com/ArminJo/ServoEasing/blob/master/pictures/SloeberDefineSymbols.png)